Guide To Candlestick Patterns: Overview and Techniques

 Analyzing, simplifying, and understanding market fluctuations can be very easy for regular traders.
 However, beginners may find it an overwhelming task.
 Thus, candlestick chart patterns are valuable tools to tackle the unpredictability of the stock.
 They help traders make better market decisions by providing detailed insights into market patterns, trading opportunities, and price movements.

-Candlestick patterns show price changes from the opening to the closing of a market within certain periods.
-It essentially provides insights into the future direction of prices.
-It involves a body and shadows.
+Candlestick patterns are key indicators of financial technical analysis which visually represent price changes from the opening to the closing of a market within certain periods.
+It essentially shows whether the market is bullish or bearish thereby providing insights into the future direction of prices.

 Body: The thick or filled part in the chart is a body and specifically shows open and closed prices.
 If the closing price exceeds the beginning price, there will be a bullish phase.
 Conversely, a bearish phase is indicated if the opening price exceeds the closing price